Ties that Bind

 Magic that misleads divination can confuse this ritual - but unless the target person is fully shrouded, it will only conceal some threads from the prying gaze of the ritualists.
 A target's membership of a certain sect may be concealed, for example, or their tie to a certain sinister magic item shrouded by an enchantment, but even in such cases a powerful enough performance can force its way through the shroud to reveal the connection.
 Incidentally, magicians practicing this ritual have reported that they most commonly encounter shrouds specifically concealing this kind of information when dealing with heralds of the Night realm - especially those who later prove to be associated with Sung or the Whisper Gallery.

-To date, this ritual has not been cast on an eternal directly and they seem to have little interest in allowing it.
 According to one apocryphal tale from the wily Suaq magician Belus Redsparrow (archmage of Autumn 53YE to 56YE), the ritual was cast on the eternal Prospero as the result of a certain favour being called in, and the sheer volume of information it provided proved impossible to discern in any detailed sense, and did little more than confirm that the individual the magician was dealing with was Prospero, and was connected to a great number of heralds.
 The truth of this tale is difficult to confirm or deny.

 In pre-Imperial times, the ritual was commonly used in Urizen and the League, primarily for investigative purposes.
 In Urizen it is sometimes seen as a manifestation of the Net of the Heavens, while in the League (where it was coincidentally known by the same name even before the creation of Imperial lore), it is often discussed in meditations of the bonds of loyalty and obligation that surround all civilised individuals.